 Take careful note of the property’s condition during your viewing.
 Remember that Fannie sells HomePath homes in as-is condition, so you’re responsible for any outstanding repairs or updates the home needs.
 Factor these costs into your budget when you decide how much to offer for the home.
 Your agent can also help with this step.

-HomePath’s Ready Buyer program is an online course that covers some of the most common mortgage and homeownership topics.
-In the 9-module course, you’ll learn about things like setting a reasonable home budget and choosing a property.
+HomePath’s Ready BuyerTM program is an online course that covers some of the most common mortgage and homeownership topics.
+In the nine-module course, you’ll learn about things like setting a reasonable home budget and choosing a property.

 Once you complete the course, your agent can submit an offer.
 Ask your representative to include a request for closing cost assistance with your initial offer.
 They will also help guide you through the negotiation and closing processes.

-Benefits Of Buying A Foreclosed Property
+Benefits Of Buying A HomePath Property

-Drawbacks Of Buying A Foreclosed Property
+Drawbacks Of Buying A HomePath Property

 - As-is condition: Fannie Mae sells HomePath homes as they are, which means that you can’t request repairs or renovations when you submit your offer.
 You need to factor in the costs of fixing anything that’s broken or needs replacing when you make your initial offer.

-- Stiff competition: Though first-time home buyers get dibs on HomePath properties, sales open to real estate investors after a few weeks on the market.
+- Stiff competition: Though first-time homebuyers get dibs on HomePath properties, sales open to real estate investors after a few weeks on the market.
 These investors often snatch up HomePath properties quickly because of their low prices.
 You could lose out on the property you’ve had your eye on if you don’t move fast.

 Is A HomePath Property Right For You?

 HomePath homes may be better for younger buyers who want a starter home.
 HomePath homes are usually smaller and more affordable, which can make them an ideal choice for buyers on strict budgets.
-Closing cost help can also bring the dream of homeownership closer to reality for buyers who need to stick to a lower budget.
+Help with closing costs can also bring the dream of homeownership closer to reality for buyers who need to stick to a lower budget.

 A HomePath home might not be right for you if you have a long list of needs for your next home, if you’re looking for a home in a prime area or if you’re not willing to make repairs on your property.

-Remember to get an inspection before you submit an offer.
+Remember to get a home inspection before you submit an offer.
 An inspection is different from the home appraisal that’s required by most mortgage lenders.
 During an inspection, an assessor will tell you what’s wrong with the property.
 They’ll also advise on the home’s condition and what kind of repairs you’ll likely need.
 Factor inspection results into your initial offer and make sure you leave yourself with enough money to make the property livable.

 HomePath homes are foreclosures owned by Fannie Mae.
-Fannie Mae’s Ready BuyerTM program can help you buy a home with as little as 3% down.
+Fannie Mae’s Ready BuyerTM program can help you buy a home with as little as 3% down for first-time homebuyers.
 You may even qualify for up to 3% in closing cost reimbursement.
 HomePath homes are usually more affordable than standard-market homes, but they’re also sold in as-is condition.

-You must have a real estate agent or realtor to buy a HomePath home.
+You must have a real estate agent or REALTOR® to buy a HomePath home.
 You must also complete Fannie’s Ready BuyerTM online course before you submit an offer for a HomePath home.
 Buying a foreclosure comes with risks, including no guarantee of the home’s condition.
 A HomePath home might be right for you if you’re looking for a smaller starter home or if you’re working on a limited budget.